• Recipes

 Instructions

-• Mix water and sugar in a saucepan.
+• Mix.
+Mix water and sugar in a saucepan.

 1 Cup Water, 1 Cup White Granulated Sugar

-• Bring the water and sugar to a boil over medium heat, stirring occasionally.
+• Cook and Cool.
+Bring the water and sugar to a boil over medium heat, stirring occasionally.
 Cool the syrup to room temperature.

-• Store the finished and cooled simple syrup in a glass container in the refrigerator.
+• Store.
+Store the finished and cooled simple syrup in a glass container in the refrigerator.

 Notes

-Bring the syrup to a boil to ensure that all of the crystals of sugar are well dissolved.
-If crystals of sugar are left in the solution, it may not store well and the crystals can grow large.
+Bring the syrup to a boil to ensure that all the sugar crystals are well dissolved.
+If sugar crystals are left in the solution, they may not store well and can grow large.

 Calories: 48kcal | Carbohydrates: 12g | Sodium: 1mg | Potassium: 1mg | Sugar: 12g | Calcium: 1mg | Iron: 1mg